DataDog/hiring-engineers/answers.md

 #### Your custom metric scoped over your host.
 #### Any metric from the Integration on your Database with the anomaly function applied.
 #### Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
-* I really struggled with the anomaly monitor for the intregration.
-I eventually got it to work though programmatically.

 <img src="/VisualizingData/vis_dash_1.png?raw=true"></a>
 <img src="/VisualizingData/postgres_anomaly_creation.png"></a>
 * Additionally, the instructions asked for a timeboard but the documentation showed that as deprecated, so I used the dashboard API.
 All of my work can be found in the associated timeboard.py file.
 Code below as well.